m-lm/taproot/README.md

 ## Acknowledgements

-This toy project is inspired by [Redis](https://github.com/redis/redis), and makes use of the [LZ4](https://github.com/lz4/lz4) compression library.
+This toy project is inspired by [Redis](https://github.com/redis/redis), and makes use of the [LZ4](https://github.com/lz4/lz4) compression and [Asio](https://github.com/chriskohlhoff/asio) networking libraries.

 ## License